befstrat1969/knight/README.md

 The app was developed using Kotlin 1.4.32 using Android Studio 4.1.2

-The ViewModel approach using LiveData was used for UI managment and coroutins for background processing.
+The ViewModel approach using LiveData was used for UI managment and coroutines for background processing.
 The chessboard was implemented as a custom View control.

 To use the app select chessboard size and number of moves.
 Then tap on the chessboard to select the starting (Knight) and ending (King) position.
 Press "Calculate" to start calculation, "Cancel" to stop calculation and "Reset" to reset the board.